Council of States (Switzerland): Electoral system

 However, eligibility to vote varies according to the applicable cantonal law.
-One notable variation is that qualified foreigners may vote in Neuchâtel and Jura, and the minimum voting age is 16 in Glarus.
+Two notable variations are that qualified foreigners may vote in Neuchâtel and Jura, and the minimum voting age is 16 in Glarus.

 In all the cantons except Appenzell Innerrhoden the councillors are elected concurrently with the members of the National Council.
 In Appenzell Innerrhoden the representative is elected by the popular assembly (Landsgemeinde) during the April before the national vote.

 Working languages

 In debates, councilors can choose any of the federal languages, usually the one they are most proficient in: German, French, Italian, or Romansh.
 German (High German) and French are the most frequently used.
 While the National Council offers simultaneous interpretation for German and French (since 1960) and Italian (since about 2000), the Council of States offers none.
 Councilors are expected to understand at least two languages, German and French.